leandroalveso/leandroalveso/README.md

 ## 🚀 Work Experience

 ### Current: Consultant
-- Designing and provisioning cloud data solutions on AWS and Azure using Terraform
+- Designing and provisioning cloud data solutions on AWS, Azure and GCP using Terraform
 - Implementing data systems, data pipelines, and serverless microservices

+### Falconi Consulting (Tech Consulting)
+- Designed data and software solutions on GCP and Azure
+- Developed data systems, data pipelines, and serverless microservices in many consultings

 ### Milestones Family Office (Finance)
 - Delivered an enterprise data platform on Azure